-Though the number of offers you will get and how fast they come will vary wildly depending on your apartment and the demand for it, as soon as you decide to take an offer, the timeline begins to speed up.
+The number of offers you get and how fast they come in will vary depending on your apartment.
+However, as soon as you decide to take an offer, the timeline begins to speed up.

 Draft a deal sheet: The deal sheet is a summary of the terms of the transaction (price, closing date, any specific clauses like a mortgage contingency) and contact information (for the parties, the attorneys and building management) that the brokers put together based on their negotiations.

 Sign the contract: As soon as the deal sheet is drawn up, the seller’s attorney can put together the contract itself.
 Meanwhile, the buyer’s attorney is conducting due diligence on the property, reviewing the offering plan, board minutes, building financials, and other information.

 Contracts are generally taking a week to two to get signed up, says Steven Hafif, a real estate partner at the law firm Abrams Garfinkel Margolis Bergson.
 “Some managing agents are not able to keep up with the volume of deals and due diligence requests they are receiving,” he says.

 The contract will specify a closing “on or about” a specific date, which gives both the seller and the buyer the right to delay the closing by up to 30 days.